Alcohol Use in Older People

 - One 1.5-ounce shot glass of hard liquor (spirits) like gin, vodka, or whiskey.
 The label on the bottle will say 80 proof or less.

 Some people have been heavy drinkers for many years.
 But, just as with Uncle George, over time the same amount of alcohol packs a more powerful punch.
 Other people, like Grandma Betty, develop a drinking problem later in life.
 Sometimes this is a result of major life changes like death of dear friends or a loved one, moving to a new home, or failing health.
 These kinds of changes can cause loneliness, boredom, anxiety, or depression.
 In fact, depression in older adults often goes along with drinking too much.

 Not everyone who drinks daily has a drinking problem.
 And, not all problem drinkers have to drink every day.
-You might want to get help if you, or a loved one, hides or lies about drinking, has more than seven drinks a week, or gets hurt or hurts others when drinking.
+You might want to get help if you, or a loved one, hides or lies about drinking, has more than seven drinks a week or more than three drinks in one day, or gets hurt or harms others when drinking.